orbeon/saxon-he/latest9.9/hec/Saxon.C.API/readme.md

 ### C++: ###
 For C++ programming see sample code for XSLT, XQuery, Schema Validation and XPath in C++ code along with the build and run script in the directory 'cppTests'.

-The following files are required to build Saxon/C on C++:  SaxonCGlue.c, SaxonCXPath.c, XdmValue.cpp, XdmItem.cpp, XdmNode.cpp, XdmAtomicValue.cpp, SaxonProcessor.cpp, XsltProcessor.cpp and XQueryProcessor.cpp, XPathProcessor.cpp, SchemaValidator.cpp
+The following files are required to build Saxon/C on C++:  SaxonCGlue.c, SaxonCXPath.c, XdmValue.cpp, XdmItem.cpp, XdmNode.cpp, XdmAtomicValue.cpp, SaxonProcessor.cpp, XsltProcessor.cpp, Xslt30Processor.cpp and XQueryProcessor.cpp, XPathProcessor.cpp, SchemaValidator.cpp

 To compile the sample test code in C++ execute the 'build.sh' file the directory 'cppTests'.
 This file builds executables for the test cases testing XSLT, XPath, XQuery and schema Validator.
 The command is similar to the following:

-> g++ -m32  ../bin/SaxonCGlue.o ../bin/SaxonCXPath.o ../bin/SaxonProcessor.o ../bin/XQueryProcessor.o ../bin/XsltProcessor.o ../bin/XPathProcessor.o ../bin/XdmValue.o ../bin/XdmItem.o ../bin/XdmNode.o ../bin/XdmAtomicValue.o ../bin/SchemaValidator.o testXSLT.cpp -o testXSLT -ldl -lc $1 $2
+> g++ -m32  ../bin/SaxonCGlue.o ../bin/SaxonCXPath.o ../bin/SaxonProcessor.o ../bin/XQueryProcessor.o ../bin/XsltProcessor.o, ../bin/Xslt30Processor.o ../bin/XPathProcessor.o ../bin/XdmValue.o ../bin/XdmItem.o ../bin/XdmNode.o ../bin/XdmAtomicValue.o ../bin/SchemaValidator.o testXSLT.cpp -o testXSLT -ldl -lc $1 $2

 ### Configuration of Processors - (setParameter & setProperty methods) ###

 There are many parameters and options that can be set to control the way in which Saxon behaves.
 At a global level when the SaxonProcessor is created, the configuration features can be set with the method 'setConfigurationProperty(const char * name, const char * value)'.
-For a comprehensive guide on the configuration see the [Saxon 9.6 documentation](http://saxonica.com/documentation9.6/index.html#!configuration/config-features).
+For a comprehensive guide on the configuration see the [Saxon documentation](http://saxonica.com/documentation/index.html#!configuration/config-features).
 There are some feature that don't work or are under tested.
 For eample, 'bytecode generation' we know does not work.

 The example below shows how we can set the configuration features on the processor before we create any of the processors (.e.g.
 XsltProcessor, XQueryProcess, etc):